 - Ability to bond and attach to your new baby may be easier.

 Inducing labor is a serious decision.
-Again, if it’s medically necessary, do it!
+If it’s medically necessary, do it!
 But if you are just tired of being pregnant, or you want your baby born on a specific date, or your family or doctor will be in town, it might not be worth it in the long run.
+Every birth story is different, but being informed gives you the power to make the choice that’s right for you and your baby.
 Work with your healthcare provider to make the best choice for you and your baby.
-But I will say that avoiding a labor induction is one of the best secrets to having safe and gentle labor and delivery for both mother and baby!
+In my experience working with hundreds of mothers at their births, avoiding unnecessary induction may help support a gentler labor and delivery experience for some families!